Cumberland Regional High School: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 Board seats are allocated based on population, with each constituent municipality allocated at least one seat.
-Fairfield and Upper Deerfield Township have two seats, with the other five municipalities each assigned one seat on the board.
+Fairfield and Upper Deerfield townships have two seats, with the other five municipalities each assigned one seat on the board.